First Industrial Realty Trust (NYSE:FR) Issues FY 2022 Earnings Guidance

-First Industrial Realty Trust (NYSE:FR – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+First Industrial Realty Trust (NYSE:FR – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $2.090-$2.190 for the period.
 The company issued revenue guidance of -.

+Several equities research analysts recently issued reports on the company.
+BMO Capital Markets dropped their price objective on First Industrial Realty Trust from $13.75 to $13.25 and set a market perform rating for the company in a research note on Friday, December 3rd.
+Zacks Investment Research raised First Industrial Realty Trust from a hold rating to a buy rating and set a $69.00 price objective for the company in a research note on Tuesday, January 11th.
+Royal Bank of Canada lifted their price objective on First Industrial Realty Trust from $63.00 to $72.00 and gave the company an outperform rating in a research note on Monday, November 8th.
+TD Securities raised First Industrial Realty Trust to a buy rating and dropped their price objective for the company from $19.50 to $18.00 in a research note on Tuesday, December 7th.
+Finally, Mizuho lowered First Industrial Realty Trust from a buy rating to a neutral rating and lifted their price objective for the company from $54.00 to $64.00 in a research note on Thursday, January 13th.
+Four research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus price target of $53.02.

-Several institutional investors have recently bought and sold shares of the stock.
-JustInvest LLC lifted its position in shares of First Industrial Realty Trust by 25.0% during the 4th quarter.
-JustInvest LLC now owns 8,734 shares of the real estate investment trust’s stock worth $578,000 after buying an additional 1,745 shares during the period.
-Vident Investment Advisory LLC lifted its position in shares of First Industrial Realty Trust by 2.6% during the 4th quarter.
-Vident Investment Advisory LLC now owns 19,406 shares of the real estate investment trust’s stock worth $1,286,000 after buying an additional 484 shares during the period.
-Walleye Trading LLC bought a new position in shares of First Industrial Realty Trust during the 4th quarter worth approximately $589,000.
-Comerica Bank lifted its position in shares of First Industrial Realty Trust by 4.0% during the 4th quarter.
-Comerica Bank now owns 61,201 shares of the real estate investment trust’s stock worth $3,660,000 after buying an additional 2,330 shares during the period.
-Finally, Allianz Asset Management GmbH lifted its position in shares of First Industrial Realty Trust by 54.4% during the 4th quarter.
-Allianz Asset Management GmbH now owns 676,743 shares of the real estate investment trust’s stock worth $44,800,000 after buying an additional 238,564 shares during the period.
-Institutional investors and hedge funds own 94.03% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Morgan Stanley increased its holdings in First Industrial Realty Trust by 146.5% during the 2nd quarter.
+Morgan Stanley now owns 358,812 shares of the real estate investment trust’s stock valued at $18,740,000 after purchasing an additional 213,252 shares during the period.
+LPL Financial LLC increased its holdings in First Industrial Realty Trust by 4.1% during the 4th quarter.
+LPL Financial LLC now owns 29,260 shares of the real estate investment trust’s stock valued at $1,937,000 after purchasing an additional 1,146 shares during the period.
+D. E. Shaw & Co.
+Inc. purchased a new position in First Industrial Realty Trust during the 4th quarter valued at about $436,000.
+Stifel Financial Corp increased its holdings in First Industrial Realty Trust by 1.3% during the 4th quarter.
+Stifel Financial Corp now owns 59,019 shares of the real estate investment trust’s stock valued at $3,908,000 after purchasing an additional 735 shares during the period.
+Finally, Sei Investments Co. increased its holdings in First Industrial Realty Trust by 14.4% during the 4th quarter.
+Sei Investments Co. now owns 204,143 shares of the real estate investment trust’s stock valued at $13,523,000 after purchasing an additional 25,667 shares during the period.
+94.03% of the stock is owned by institutional investors.

 First Industrial Realty Trust, Inc operates as a real estate investment trust.
 It engages in the ownership, management, acquisition, sale, development and redevelopment of industrial real estate.
 The firm product portfolio includes bulk warehouse, regional warehouse, R&D/flex, and light industrial properties.